lain-web2000/kaname-training-suite/README.md

 # SMB Practice Hack

-A speedrun practice ROM for Super Mario Bros., Super Mario Bros.
+A speedrun practice ROM for Super Mario Bros.
+(NTSC and PAL), Super Mario Bros.
 2 (FDS), and All Night Nippon Super Mario Bros.

 # Features
 ## All Games